 The young woman who seemed to have run of the place excused herself from the Army guys at the bar and brought us menus, asking if this was our first time here.
 Yes, we said.
 First time at the Uptown?
 First time in Guam.
 How long had we been here?
 This would be our first real meal.
 She seemed pleasantly incredulous.
 What should we order?
 Oh, she began to wax eloquent on the local specialties – tinala katne, chamorro bistek,… I made the mistake of trying to understand what each was.
 Steve, a world traveler who I have so much to learn from, cut to the chase: “There are three specialties?
 Let’s get one of each.”
 Our server was delighted.

 It was only when the first arrived a couple of minutes later that we realized a potential flaw in our plan: the “ham hock with mongo beans” alone could have easily fed the three of us.
 But by the time the table was tiled with our ordered bowls and plates, I would have been hard-pressed to choose which I would have left out.
-Our server kept the water coming – the dinanche sauce that came with the bistek could take the chrome off your bumper, but was too tasty to skip.
+Our gracious and charming server kept the water coming – the dinanche sauce that came with the bistek could take the chrome off your bumper, but was too tasty to skip.
 By the time we’d made a respectable dent in the offerings we were too stuffed to move.
 The total came to not much more than a sack of Big Macs would have, and we didn’t ask about dessert.

 Bellies full, southbound again, even the annoying pop up blare of the app’s insistent “Did you know that there’s no actual…” didn’t faze us anymore.
 Shhhh, Bob.
 Don’t stress.
 We’ve got this.